-- o reduced demand for our products; - o more stringent vendor terms on our inventory purchases; - o loss of ability to acquire inventory on consignment; - o increases in product cost that we may not be able to pass on to our customers; - o reductions in product pricing due to competitor promotional activities; - o changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - o increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables transferred (promotional versus non-promotional); - o inability to expand our capacity for financing our receivables portfolio under new or replacement QSPE asset-backed securitization programs or a requirement that we retain a higher percentage of the credit portfolio under such new programs; - o increases in program costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); and - o increases in personnel costs required for us to stay competitive in our markets.
+- o reduced demand for our products; - o more stringent vendor terms on our inventory purchases; - o loss of ability to acquire inventory on consignment; - increases in product cost that we may not be able to pass on to our customers; - reductions in product pricing due to competitor promotional activities; - changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - o increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables transferred (promotional versus non-promotional); - inability to expand our capacity for financing our receivables portfolio under new or replacement QSPE asset-backed securitization programs or a requirement that we retain a higher percentage of the credit portfolio under such new programs; - increases in program costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); and - increases in personnel costs required for us to stay competitive in our markets.

 During the three months ended April 30, 2006, net cash provided by operating activities decreased \$20.1 million from \$11.7 million provided in the 2005 period to \$8.4 million used in the 2006 period.
 The net decrease in cash provided from operations resulted primarily from the timing of payments of accounts payable and federal income and employment tax payments.
 We had obtained extended payment terms from several of our vendors due to the impact of hurricanes in the prior fiscal year.
 Federal income and employment tax payment deadlines after Hurricane Rita were also deferred until February 28, 2006.
 Those extended terms ended and deadlines were reached in the quarter ended April 30, 2006 and we were required to satisfy those obligations, which negatively impacted our operating cash flows by approximately \$18.9 million.
 As noted above, we offer promotional credit programs to certain customers that provide for "same as cash" interest free periods of varying terms, generally three, six, or 12 months; in fiscal year 2005 we increased these terms to include 18 or 24 months that are eligible to be partially funded through our asset-backed securitization program.
-In the second quarter of fiscal 2005, we began offering deferred interest programs with 36-month terms.
-In the second quarter of fiscal 2006, we began offering deferred interest programs with 24-month terms.
-The three, six, 12, 18, 24 and 36 month "same as cash" promotional accounts and deferred interest program accounts are eligible for securitization up to the limits provided for in our securitization agreements.
+In the second quarter of fiscal 2006, we began offering deferred interest programs with 36-month terms.
+In the second quarter of fiscal 2006, we began offering deferred interest programs accounts are eligible for securitization up to the limits provided for in our securitization agreements.
 This limit is currently 30.0% of eligible securitized receivables.
 If we exceed this 30.0% limit, we would be required to use some of our other capital resources to carry the unfunded balances of the receivables for the promotional period.
 The percentage of eligible securitized receivables represented by promotional receivables was 17.9% as of April 30, 2006.
 At April 30, 2005, this percentage, computed on a consistent basis with the April 30, 2006 calculation, would have been 24.1%.
-The weighted average promotional period was 12.6 months and 11.7 months for promotional receivables outstanding as of April 30, 2005 and 2006, respectively.
-The weighted average remaining term on those same promotional receivables was 8.7 months and 7.3 months, respectively.
+The weighted average promotional period was 12.6 months and 11.7 months for promotional receivables have a much shorter weighted average term on those same promotional receivables was 8.7 months and 7.3 months, respectively.
 While overall these promotional receivables have a much shorter weighted average term than non-promotional receivables, we receive less income as a result of a reduced net interest margin used in the calculation of the gain on the sale of receivables.
-As a result, the existence of the interest free extended payment terms negatively impacts the gains as compared to other receivables.
+As a result, the existence of the interest free extended payment terms on the sale of receivables.